 Taken by the British in the War of 1812 and destroyed by the hurricane of 1815, Little Gull Island Lighthouse has had a colorful past.
 The tower that stands today dates from 1868.

-Tours are approx. 2 hours.
+Tours are approximately 2 hours.
+Reservations strongly recommended.

 New London ferry docks:

 2 Ferry Street, New London, CT.

 Under 2 free